 The Most Important Step in Having No Regrets

 The most important choice we will ever make in this life is to receive the forgiveness that comes by faith in Jesus Christ.
-Surely the biggest regret is to someday face God – and we will – and find out we did not make the one decision that matters in order to live with God eternally – to believe that Jesus died on the cross for our sins.
+Surely the biggest regret is to someday face God – and we will – and find out we did not make the one decision that matters in order to live with God eternally.
+That decision is to believe that Jesus died on the cross for our sins.
 When we believe that and choose to follow Christ, we cross over from death into life.
 (John 5:24)

-There are many Bible verses about being freed from regret, but here are 3 about losing regret through repentance and salvation:
+There are many Bible verses about being freed from regret.
+Here are some about losing regret through repentance and salvation: